 2019 has seen data privacy issues jump to the forefront of public debate, in large part due to the social media giant Facebook involvement in a highly publicized user privacy scandal.
 The rising public interest has brought governments to action all around the world.

-As reported by Harvard Business Review back in july 2019, “Governments are in the process of passing and implementing new laws to ensure higher standards for software security and data privacy.”
-And although laws and regulations are slow to set and implement, tech companies have had to take them into consideration – Whether by developing tools to preserve internet freedom and maintal efficient data scraping, or by adapting products to follow upcoming regulations.
+As reported by Harvard Business Review back in July 2019, “Governments are in the process of passing and implementing new laws to ensure higher standards for software security and data privacy.”
+And although laws and regulations are slow to set and implement, tech companies have had to take them into consideration – Whether by developing tools to preserve internet freedom and maintain efficient data scraping or by adapting products to follow upcoming regulations.

 But what about all the privacy regulations, you ask?
 Well, as it turns out, websites don’t need to ask for user permissions to collect all this information.
 Any script running in your browser can collect information and create your browser fingerprint without you even knowing about it.